danieldop/bootstrap/README.md

 If you're interested in automation, `bootstrap` provides a customizable [setup script](#single-setup-script).
 There's really no one-size-fits-all solution for developers so you're encouraged to make tweaks to suit your needs.

-### Sections Summary
-* Section 1 contains the scripts and instructions to set up your system.
-* Sections 2 through 7 detail more information about installation, configuration, and usage for topics in Section 1.

-## Section 1: Installation

 ### Single Setup Script

 #### Running with Git